Diagnosis & Treatment Options

 The most common treatment for dry eyes is artificial teardrops.
 The frequency of use and the type of teardrop that will be recommended to you depends upon the severity of the dry eyes.

-Restasis is the first medication made to increase tear production and reduce inflammation, which results in dry eyes.
-It is FDA approved.
-Most patients on Restasis show a significant improvement in the symptoms.
+Restasis was the first medication made to increase tear production and reduce inflammation, and help treat dry eyes.
+Since then, Xiidra has also become FDA approved for the treatment of dry eyes.
+Most patients on Restasis or Xiidra show a significant improvement in the symptoms.